On the job experience

 What you will learn

-- About the benefits of hands-on work experience in a sector that interests you
+- The benefits of hands-on work experience in a sector that interests you

-- About the different ways you can obtain on-the-job experience and acquire skills that employers look for in potential candidates
+- The different ways you can obtain on-the-job experience and acquire skills that employers look for in potential candidates

-- About your funding options if you’re concerned about unpaid training
+- Your funding options if you’re concerned about unpaid training

 Work-based training is a hands-on way to prepare you for your career.
 It gives you a chance to develop skills while putting them into practice and gain confidence in a working environment.